At Babson, you are simultaneously able to live and practice what is taught in your everyday student experience.

 Peers On Wellness (POWs)

 Peers on Wellness (POWs) serve as student leaders dedicated to educating and supporting Babson students around alcohol and other drug use, gender-based violence, sexual health, and mental/emotional well-being.
-POWs facilitate Watch Your BAC and Positive Consent workshops at New Student Orientation, produce the Stall Street Journal, manage the POW Party Grants program, support Fresh Check Day, and implement additional programs and events for the campus community.
+POWs facilitate Got Your BAC and Positive Consent workshops at New Student Orientation, produce the Stall Street Journal, manage the POW Party Grants program, support Fresh Check Day, and implement additional programs and events for the campus community.
 POWs are role models and resources to the undergraduate student population and ambassadors to the Health & Wellness Department.
 They receive extensive training on relevant health topics and leadership skills, and have the opportunity to attend national and regional peer education conferences through BACCHUS Initiatives of NASPA.
-POWs must be able to contribute approximately 3-6 hours per week and participate in August and January trainings.
-The contact for the POWs is Ashleigh Hala.
+POWs serve on one of six subcommittees (Party Grants, Events, Curriculum, Marketing, Publications, Group Development & Communication) and must be able to contribute approximately 3–6 hours per week and participate in August and January trainings.
+The contact for the POWs is Elise Brucato.

 Resident Assistant (RAs)